-At the end of this course you should be able to communicate in Norwegian about everyday life, studies, jobs, leisure activities, interests, family, friends, food, and more.
-In addition, you should be able to use spoken Norwegian in a variety of situations such as those encountered while traveling or studying abroad.
-You should be able to write complete sentences and short paragraphs, be comfortable with spoken Norwegian used in the classroom, and be able to read short texts emphasizing various aspects of Norwegian culture.
+At the end of this course students should be able to communicate in Norwegian about everyday life, studies, jobs, leisure activities and interests, family, friends and more.
+In addition, students should be able to use spoken Norwegian in a variety of situations such as those encountered while traveling or studying abroad.
+Students should be able to write complete sentences and short paragraphs, be comfortable with spoken Norwegian used in the classroom.
+Students should be able to read short texts emphasizing various aspects of Norwegian culture.